 In 2010 I entered the election for the first time, I gained 39% of the votes, 540 votes less than the returning incumbent.
 Having gone door-to-door during my campaign, I discovered many issues that residents were concerned about and I logged them all on my web-site.
 I realized after the election I needed to embrace the issues that I noted during my campaign and that there was no reason to not proceed to be the voice of those who put their confidence in me at the polls.
 Since the 2010 election, I've worked behind the scenes in our community on such things as, parking issues, youth crime, helping those in need, fundraising, requesting traffic reports be done to see the need for new traffic lights/stop signs and more.

-After spending the past 12 years advocating for residential causes within my community/ward, and volunteering on many boards and NGO.
-I have decided that I can do more good for my community at Regional Council level.
+I've spent the past 16 years advocating for residential causes within Ajax and volunteering on many boards and NGO.

 I look forward to your support in this election.
 Together we can do this!